IRG2 - MRSEC Funded Graduate Students and Postdoctoral Researchers

 Debika is a postdoctoral researcher in the lab of Professor Jon Pokorski and is serving as MRSEC Trainee Leadership Group Representative (IRG2).
 Her current research focuses on fabricating biosynthetic materials by integrating genetically engineered cells into polymer composites.
 The aim is to develop materials that respond to stimuli encoded by genetic manipulation.
 Prior to joining the lab, she received her Doctoral degree from the Indian Institute of Technology Guwahati, India.
 During her PhD research she developed biocompatible gelators from short self-assembling peptides for applications in drug delivery and tissue engineering.
 In her spare time she enjoys photography, traveling, writing and painting.

-Guan, Zhencun
+Guan, Zhecun

 Leganes Bayon, Jorge